rualsa/eap-build-debian/README.md

 Versions
 ========

-At this moment JBoss EAP 6.1.1 is the only supported version of JBoss
+At this moment JBoss EAP 6.1.1 is the only supported version of JBoss.